nickbrandt/GitLab/doc/ci/multi_project_pipelines.md

 These relationships are displayed in the pipeline graph by showing inbound and outbound connections for upstream and downstream pipeline dependencies.

-## Creating cross-project pipeline in .gitlab-ci.yml
+## Creating cross-project pipeline from .gitlab-ci.yml

 > Introduced in GitLab 11.8